-If the defendant committed an offense as part of a pattern of criminal conduct from which he derived a substantial portion of his income, his offense level shall be not less than 13.
-In no such case will the defendant be eligible for a sentence of probation.
+If the defendant committed an offense as part of a pattern of criminal conduct from which he derived a substantial portion of his income, his offense level shall be not less than 13, unless §3E1.1 (Acceptance of Responsibility) applies, in which event his offense level shall be not less than 11.

 1. "Pattern of criminal conduct" means planned criminal acts occurring over a substantial period of time.
-Such acts may involve a single course of conduct (e.g., an ongoing fraudulent scheme) or may involve independent offenses (e.g., a number of burglaries or robberies, or both).
-This guideline is not intended to apply to minor or petty offenses.
+Such acts may involve a single course of conduct or independent offenses.
+This guideline is not intended to apply to minor offenses.

-Background: Section 4B1.3 implements 28 U.S.C. § 994(i)(2) which directs the Commission to ensure that the guidelines specify a "substantial term of imprisonment" for a defendant who committed that offense as part of a pattern of criminal conduct from which he derived a substantial proportion of his income.
-Under this provision, the offense level is raised to 13, if it is not already 13 or greater.
+Background: Section 4B1.3 implements 28 U.S.C. § 994(i)(2), which directs the Commission to ensure that the guidelines specify a "substantial term of imprisonment" for a defendant who committed an offense as part of a pattern of criminal conduct from which he derived a substantial proportion of his income.